jerielizabeth/jerielizabeth.github.io/_projects/tie-that-binds.md

 ---
-title: The Tie that Binds\: Print in the History of the SDA
+title: The Tie that Binds - Print in the History of the SDA
 layout: page
-img: /assets/img/
+img: /assets/img/Testimonies-Cover.png
 description: A history of the role of print in the development of the SDA, looking at social formation through media and technology.
-importance: l
+importance: 1
 ---